Section 1128E of the Social Security Act

 (i) Civil judgments against a health care provider, supplier, or practitioner in Federal or State court related to the delivery of a health care item or service.

 (ii) Federal or State criminal convictions related to the delivery of a health care item or service.
+(P.L.
+104-191, the Health Insurance Portability and Accountability Act of 1996).
+For more information regarding a 1128 a 1 program related conviction, see below.

 (iii) Actions by Federal or State agencies responsible for the licensing and certification of health care providers, suppliers, and licensed health care practitioners, including–